 An apprenticeship can be a great stepping-stone in your career.
 Whether it is your first move into employment through a Level 3 course, or completing your education through a master’s apprenticeship, you can’t go wrong gaining experience and a wage whilst you learn.

-Although the potential for gains are enormous, they often take longer to complete than the equivalent qualification in a full-time study environment.
-Therefore, an essential step in applying is to research the apprenticeship beforehand to make sure you are making the right decision.
+Although the potential for gains is enormous, apprenticeships often take longer to complete than the equivalent qualification in a full-time study environment.
+Therefore, an essential step in applying is to research the apprenticeship beforehand to make sure you are making the right decision for your own circumstances.

-Apprenticeships have been standardised to improve their quality and consistency.
+Apprenticeships have been standardised to improve their quality and consistency across the length and breadth of the country.
 Those which have been agreed and released are known as apprenticeship standards.

 There are now so many choices out there spanning across a variety of industries, and new apprenticeship standards are being developed and released every month.